luxiaoatchemsysu/luxiaoatchemsysu.github.io/README.md

 # Xiao Lu
-Fork the Allan Lab Website.
+This page is forked from the Allan Lab website (much appreciated!).
+Dr. Lei Zhu's rearch webpage at SUSTech is also a good reference.
+Feel free to copy for your purpose as well.

 # Allan Lab Website